MicrosoftDocs/customer-insights/ci-docs/journeys/copy-or-restore.md

     ![Create an on-demand backup.](media/instances-backup.png "Create an on-demand backup")

 As with automatic backups, on-demand backups include the full organizational database, but not the interaction records or image files stored in the marketing services.
 For more information about how to export marketing-services data to blob storage, see [Create custom analytics with Power BI](custom-analytics.md).

+### Restore a backup on the same environment
+1. To restore a backup on the same environment, if you are doing this on a Production type environment you must first convert it to a Sandbox type.
+1. Next to the environment choose *...* and *Backup and restore** and then **Restore or manage**.
+1. Choose a date and type to select a System backup or choose **Manual** to select a manual backup.
+1. On the side pane, select the current environment.
+1. Click **Restore** to complete the action.

 ### Restore a backup onto another environment